Marikina: Commercial and industrial

-Fortune Avenue is home to some of major companies such as Fortune Tobacco, Philip Morris, Armscor and Noritake.
+Fortune Avenue is home to some of the major companies such as Fortune Tobacco, Philip Morris, Armscor, and Noritake.
 Sumulong Highway is the center of business and local trade, and it has mixed establishments such as banking, boutiques, retail shops, electronics, appliances, and other consumer needs.
 Almost all the major international and local commercial and government banks in the Philippines operate branches in the city.